AudioJailbreak: Jailbreak Attacks against End-to-End Large Audio-Language Models: Introduction

-Compared to the text jailbreak attacks~\cite{Jailbroken, DeepInception, in_context_attack, GCG, random_search_attack, AutoDAN_xiao, AutoDAN_zhu, I_GCG, PAIR, TAP}, there are much fewer studies on audio jailbreak attacks: VoiceJailbreak~\cite{yang_voice_jailbreak}, Unveiling~\cite{unveiling_safety_GPT_4o}, SpeechGuard~\cite{SpeechGuard}, Abusing~\cite{abusing_image_sound}, and AdvWave~\cite{AdvWave}.
-However, they suffer from the following limitations.
-(1) They all assume that the adversary can fully manipulate user prompts (called strong adversary in this work), though this assumption is reasonable in some cases, e.g., when the LLM users are attackers.
-(2) They rely on either text-to-speech (TTS) techniques to transform text jailbreak prompts into audio ones (i.e., VoiceJailbreak and Unveiling), or optimization techniques to craft perturbations (i.e., SpeechGuard, Abusing, and AdvWave) that are aligned with user prompts in the time axis (except for AdvWave).
-(3) They are not universal, i.e., they should craft one specific jailbreak prompt for each user prompt.
-(4) They consider neither stealthiness of hiding malicious intent nor over-the-air robustness (except that TTS-based attacks are evaluated over-the-air), thus raising the awareness of victims and becoming ineffective when being played over the air.
-While transforming text jailbreak prompts into audio ones via TTS techniques was shown effective to GPT-4o~\cite{gpt-4o} by VoiceJailbreak and Unveiling, it is unclear if TTS-based method can boost attack success rate when ported to other \smodelnames.
-Thus, we conduct an extensive experiment, showing that most advanced jailbreak attacks originally designed for text-modality LLMs are still effective to cascaded \smodelnames.
-However, on end-to-end \smodelnames, it achieved a very low attack success rate ({9.1\%} on average), compared with {42.7\%} on text-modality LLMs (cf.~\Cref{sec:motivation}).
-The disparity is attributed to the fact that cascaded \smodelnames first transform audio prompts into text prompts via automatic speech recognition and then uses text-modality LLMs, consistent with the TTS-based attack process, while end-to-end \smodelnames directly understand and generate audio representations~\cite{WavChat24,sllm_survey}.
-Consequently, all the prior audio jailbreak attacks achieve suboptimal effectiveness, applicability and practicability, particularly, on end-to-end \smodelnames.
+Compared to text jailbreak attacks~\cite{Jailbroken, DeepInception, in_context_attack, GCG, random_search_attack, AutoDAN_xiao, AutoDAN_zhu, I_GCG, PAIR, TAP}, there are much fewer studies on audio jailbreak attacks: VoiceJailbreak~\cite{yang_voice_jailbreak}, Unveiling~\cite{unveiling_safety_GPT_4o}, \chengk{Multi-AudioJail~\cite{accent_attack},} SpeechGuard~\cite{SpeechGuard}, Abusing~\cite{abusing_image_sound}, AdvWave~\cite{AdvWave}, \chengk{and Exposing~\cite{speechgpt_attack}.} However, \golfer{as summarized in \tablename~\ref{tab:comp_work},} they suffer from the following limitations.
+(1) \fu{They exclusively focus on attack scenarios where adversaries can fully manipulate user prompts (called strong adversary in this work)}.
+(2) They rely on either text-to-speech (TTS) techniques to transform text jailbreak prompts into audio ones (\chengk{the former three}), or optimization techniques to craft perturbations \chengk{aligned with user prompts in the time axis (SpeechGuard and Abusing).} (3) They are not universal, i.e., they must craft one specific jailbreak prompt for each user prompt.
+(4) They consider neither stealthiness for hiding malicious intent nor over-the-air robustness (except that TTS-based attacks are evaluated over-the-air), thus raising victim awareness \golfer{and content moderation (machine)}, and becoming ineffective when played over the air.
+While transforming text jailbreak prompts into audio ones via TTS techniques was shown effective for GPT-4o~\cite{gpt-4o} by VoiceJailbreak and Unveiling, it is unclear if \fu{they remain effective} when ported to other \smodelnames.
+Thus, we conduct an extensive evaluation, showing that most advanced jailbreak attacks originally designed for text-modality LLMs are still effective for \emph{cascaded} \smodelnames.
+But, on \emph{end-to-end} \smodelnames, they achieved very low attack success rate ({9.1\%} on average), compared with {42.7\%} on text-modality LLMs (cf.~\Cref{sec:motivation}).
+This disparity is attributed to the fact that cascaded \smodelnames first transform audio prompts into text prompts via automatic speech recognition then use text-modality LLMs, consistent with the TTS-based attack process, while end-to-end \smodelnames directly understand and generate audio representations~\cite{WavChat24,sllm_survey}.
+Consequently, all prior audio jailbreak attacks achieve suboptimal effectiveness, applicability and practicability, particularly on end-to-end \smodelnames.
 These results motivate us to answer the following question: